On the detailed structure of quantum control landscape for fast single qubit phase-shift gate generation: Previous results

 A single qubit driven by a coherent control $f\in L^2([0,T];\mathbb R)$, where $T>0$ is the final time, in the absence of the environment evolves according to the Schr\"odinger equation for the unitary evolution operator $U_t^f$

 where $H_0$ and $V$ are the free and interaction Hamiltonians.
 Common assumption is that $[H_0,V]\ne 0$.
-This assumption guarantees controllability of the two-level system; otherwise the dynamics is trivial.
-A single qubit quantum gate is a unitary $2\times 2$ operator $W$ defined up to a physically unrelevant phase, so that $W\in su(2)$.
+This assumption guarantees controllability of the two-level system for large time; otherwise the dynamics is trivial.
+In this work, we consider time scale smaller than the controllability time.
+A single qubit quantum gate is a unitary $2\times 2$ operator $W$ defined up to a physically unrelevant phase, so that $W\in SU(2)$.
 The problem of single qubit gate generation can be formulated as

+\begin{defin} Control $f^*$ is called trap for the problem~(\ref{eq:JW}) if $f^*$ is a point of local but not global maximum of $J_W$, i.e. $J(f^*)<\sup\limits_f J_W[f]$. \end{defin}

-In~\cite{PechenIl'in2014,PechenIl'in2016,Volkov_Morzhin_Pechen}, the results on the absence of traps (points of local but not global extrema of $J_W$) for this problem were obtained.
+In~\cite{PechenIl'in2014,PechenIl'in2016,Volkov_Morzhin_Pechen}, results on the absence of traps for this problem were obtained.
 To explicitly formulate these results, consider the special constant control $f(t)=f_0$ and time $T_0$: